-I grew up in Addis Ababa, Ethiopia, and later moved to The Netherlands.
+I grew up in Addis Ababa, Ethiopia, and later moved to the Netherlands.
 While living in Netherlands and attending college I met my husband who was stationed there.
-After graduating, getting married, moving to Hawaii, I then became a stay at home mom for many years until my youngest child, Nathaniel, was 6 years old.
-Meanwhile, I was heavily involved in my own childrens’ education and school, by doing volunteer work.
+After graduating, getting married, and moving to Hawaii, I then became a stay at home mom for many years until my youngest child, Nathaniel, was 6 years old.
+Meanwhile, I was heavily involved in my own childrens’ education and school by doing volunteer work.

 What first got you started in your career?

 I came from a family of independent business holders and entrepreneurs.
 My father believed in good, quality education and invested in my education.
-I have always been passionate about this topic.
-While serving in my church’s childrens’ ministry and my own childrens’ school the Lord called me to TEACH and I developed a great passion in serving and investing in the lives of the next generation.
+I have always been passionate about education.
+While serving in my church’s childrens’ ministry and my own childrens’ school, the Lord called me to teach and I developed a great passion in serving and investing in the lives of the next generation.
 I believe students need all the skills necessary to be effective learners in a world in which information is often presented online.
 I love empowering students to be critical thinkers, enthusiastic readers, skillful researchers, and ethical users of information.
-The Lord has blessed me with living in Ethiopia, The Netherlands, and now in Hawaii.
-My life experience allowed me to travel to different countries and meet many different people and experience their culture.
-I love how He opened up the door for me to share those experiences in Hanalani.

 What is something on campus that brings a smile to your face each day?

 I absolutely love the big hugs and the giggles of little ones!
 Also, once in a while, during chapel I can hear the echo of both upper and lower school students singing worship to the Lord.